The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 Arguments FOR Investing

-Personal attachment: There’s genuine satisfaction in watching a weapon grow from useless to powerful through your dedication.
+Personal attachment: There’s genuine satisfaction in watching a weapon grow from underpowered to devastating through your dedication.
 It creates a narrative connection most weapons can’t match.

 Unique mechanic: The scaling system is rare in The Outer Worlds 2.
 Experiencing this progression system adds gameplay variety.